mmd-moradi/mmd-moradi/README.md

 <h1 align="center">Hi 👋, I'm Mohammad Moradi</h1>
-<h3 align="center">Frontend Developer with 2+ years of experience.
-Experienced and passionate developer with a solid foundation in Web/Mobile development and a focus on creating intuitive and visually appealing user interfaces.I'm always open to learn new things and try new stacks and challenge myself to grow more!</h3>
+<h3 align="center">Developer with 3+ years of experience.
+Experienced and passionate developer with a solid foundation in full-stack development and a focus on creating intuitive and visually appealing user interfaces.I'm always open to learn new things and try new stacks and challenge myself to grow more!</h3>

-- 🌐 **Full-Stack Developer in the making!**

 - 🤝 **I'm open to collaborating on interesting and challenging projects**